darold/pgtt/README.md

 With PostgreSQL only `NOT LOGGED ON ROLLBACK DELETE ROWS` can be supported.
-Creation or dropping of the Global Temporary Table are logged, see below "How the extension really works?" for the details.
+Creation or dropping of the Global Temporary Table are logged, see below "How the extension really works" for the details.

 ### [Installation](#installation)